Is he gone forever? Will he ever come back to me? Have I done something wrong?

 He is afraid to commit to you

-Men are afraid of commitment for many reasons, from not imagining spending their life with only one woman to protecting their hearts from being broken.
+Unfortunately, having commitment issues is one of the common reasons why men pull away.
+Men are afraid of commitment for many reasons, from not being able to imagine spending their life with only one woman to protecting their hearts from being broken.

 But, if you’ve been together for years, he never took the relationship to the next level, and he has started withdrawing, your guy is most likely afraid to commit to you.